rreece/rreece.github.io/outline-of-philosophy/invitation.md

-We live in a time where science has clear leverage on shaping our future, while at the same time, basic disagreements about the nature of science and its implication on our worldviews are central to many of our cultural and politcal divisions.
+We live in a time where science has clear leverage on shaping our future, while at the same time, basic disagreements about the nature of science and its implications for a worldview are central to many of our cultural and politcal divisions.

 -   ["Why Do Many Reasonable People Doubt Science?"](http://ngm.nationalgeographic.com/2015/03/science-doubters/achenbach-text) - nationalgeographic.com